Skip to content

 Shame

-Definition: A painful feeling of humiliation or distress caused by consciousness of wrong or foolish behavior.
+Definition: A painful feeling of humiliation or distress arising from consciousness of wrong or foolish behavior.

 Wikipedia: Shame